Design-Based Inference under Random Potential Outcomes: Introduction

 A further contribution of this paper concerns variance estimation.
-Without a consistent variance estimator, expectation-based estimands are not operationally identifiable from a single realised experiment.
-In the classical FPO framework, the conservativeness of Neyman-type variance estimators is not a technical artefact but an unavoidable consequence of finite-population reasoning.
-Within the proposed RPO framework, we show that this limitation can be overcome.
-By exploiting the ergodic structure induced by local dependence, we develop feasible variance estimators that are consistent for the true sampling variance of the estimator, accounting jointly for randomisation and outcome-level stochasticity.
-This enables accurate and asymptotically valid inference based on a single experimental realisation, without resorting to overly conservative variance bounds.
+In the classical FPO framework, Neyman-type variance estimators are structurally limited to conservative upper bounds rather than consistent estimators of the variance itself.
+This limitation is not a technical artefact but a consequence of finite-population reasoning under FPO schedules.
+Within the proposed stochastic framework, this structural limitation can be overcome.
+By exploiting the averaging structure induced by local dependence, we develop feasible variance estimators that are consistent under stochastic outcome variation and account jointly for randomisation and latent outcome stochasticity.
+This permits asymptotically valid inference from a single realised experiment.
+The resulting improvement arises from shifting the inferential target from fixed realised schedules to stochastic outcome-generating mechanisms rather than from technical refinement within the finite-population framework itself.

-Finally, the RPO framework provides a unifying perspective on the long-standing conceptual tension between design-based and model-assisted approaches.
-While model-assisted methods incorporate outcome randomness through explicit regression models, our framework demonstrates that outcome-level randomness can be fully integrated within a design-based logic, where identification is driven by the randomisation design rather than the outcome model.
-In this sense, FPO models, RPO models, and model-assisted approaches can be viewed as distinct specialisations within a common inferential structure.

-Throughout, we use ``random'' to refer to outcome-level variation due to latent variables, and ``stochastic'' to describe modelling frameworks that explicitly incorporate such randomness.